 NIJAC applies the recruitment principles as set out in the Recruitment Code of the Civil Service Commissioners for Northern Ireland, appointing candidates based on merit through fair and open competition.
-Recruitment and selection training, which includes raising awareness of unconscious bias, is offered to all members of NIJAC recruitment panels.
+Panel members must complete mandatory recruitment and selection training prior to participating on any selection panel.
+This training includes specific learning on equality and diversity, relevant legislation and reasonable adjustments for disabled candidates.
+Unconscious bias training is available to all staff.

-To maintain and promote a diverse and inclusive workforce, the NIJAC has policies in place to support reasonable adjustments to working practices or the work environment as required by disabled persons.

-NIJAC is committed to working towards creating a truly inclusive workplace where all colleagues feel valued.
+To maintain and promote a disability inclusive workplace, NIJAC has policies in place to support reasonable adjustments to working practices or the work environment as required by disabled persons.
+During the year a programme of awareness training was available to all staff.
+NIJAC is committed to the employment and career advancement of disabled people and to support this aim this year produced a Disability Action Plan for 2022-2027.